libdriver/apa102c/README.md

 APA102C for the three-color RGB LED dimming control string Then IC,using the CMOS process, providing three-color RGB LED output driver to adjust the output with 256 gray-scale and 32 brightness adjustment APA102 with two-output WAY ,the CLK signal by synchronization, so that the crystal cascadePiece of output movements synchronized.

-LibDriver APA102C is a full-featured driver of APA102C launched by LibDriver.
-APA102C provides led writing and other functions.
-LibDriver complies with MISRA.
+LibDriver APA102C is a full-featured driver for APA102C, launched by LibDriver.
+It provides led writing and additional features.
+LibDriver is MISRA compliant.

 ### Table of Contents